cloudutsukpilot/sakharams.github.io/_posts/cloud/azure/azureserverless/azurefunctions/2021-01-01-azure-functions.md

 #### Azure Function Benefits
+1. Simplified Programming Model
     - Easily run small pieces of code in clooud.
     - Eliminate bolier plate code
+2. Choice of Language
 - Use it to run code in different programming languages
+3. Pay-per-use Pricing Model
     - Only pay for the time the code runs
+4. Bring Your Own Dependencies
+    - NPM, NuGet and other package managers
+5. Scales Automaticaly
+    - Parallel invocation to meet demand
+6. Open Source Code
+7. Docker Runtime
+    - Run function runtime in docker on premise or in other clouds
+8. Serverless
+9. Low Cost Prototyping
     - Quickly creates prototypes at low cost

 | Virtual Machines | Azure App Service | Azure Functions |
 | ---------------- | ----------------- | --------------- |
 | Infrastructure as a Service(IaaS) | Platform as a Service(PaaS) | Function as a Service(FaaS) |
 | Pay for Instance Per Hour | Pay fixed montly cost for reserved instances | Pay only when fucntion runs |
 | Manual Scaling | Auto scales by adding server | Scales automatically |

-#### Azure Development Environments

 #### Programming Language Support
 - Below are the supported lanaguages in Azure Functions: